Skip to content

 Current deployments

-AppTronik announced pilot programs in early 2024:
+AppTronik has announced pilot programs with major enterprises:

 • Mercedes-Benz: Testing Apollo in automotive manufacturing facilities (pilot phase)